GROW A CAREER IN HORTICULTURE

 The horticulture curriculum is structured around two broad areas of study: landscape horticulture and plant production.
 No matter within which of these two areas your particular horticultural interests lie, every student receives training in basic horticultural sciences and practices that form the foundation of this field, such as botany, plant recognition, and soil science.

 The landscape horticulture area contains the landscape management, landscape design, and restoration horticulture programs.
-The plant production area contains the nursery and greenhouse production and urban agriculture programs.
+The plant production area contains the nursery and greenhouse production.

 In the Horticulture Program You Can: